Skip to main menu Skip to content Skip to footer

 Express empathy

 It’s also important to validate a child’s feelings.
-You want to make statements that express empathy for her distress: “It sounds like that was really difficult.”
+You want to make statements that express empathy for their distress: “It sounds like that was really difficult.”
 “I know how painful that can be.”
 “I know what that’s like.
 I’ve felt that way.”
 Telling them not to feel that way, to “pull it together,” isn’t as helpful as saying, “What is it that you’re concerned about, and how can I help you?”
-If you’re really concerned about your child it’s important that you encourage him to get professional help, and that you convey that getting help isn’t weak, but something you would respect him for doing, and that you would work together to accomplish.
+If you’re really concerned about your child it’s important that you encourage them to get professional help, and that you convey that getting help isn’t weak, but something you would respect them for doing, and that you would work together to accomplish.

 Prioritize the positive